jklaiber/Cisco_Restconf_Example/README.md

 4. When you need an additional router then you can also do that (please consider the yaml syntax)
 5. Run & enjoy it.

-You can find an example how you can configure two devices at the end of this document.
+You can find an example of `device_infos.yaml` at the end of this document.

 **Run**: `python3 configuration.py`